Kindergarten Curriculum

 Science and Our World

-Because the study of science is taught in thematic units, teachers are able to tap into each student’s natural curiosity and sense of wonder.
+Because the study of science is taught in thematic units, teachers are able to tap into each student’s natural sense of wonder.
 In science, the introduction of the scientific method provides opportunities for students to reason, make predictions, and delight in the world around them.
 In the spring, students spend two weeks in an in-depth exploration of insects and butterflies.
 They become entomologists and are able to discuss life cycles, cross-pollination, and the important role these creatures play in God’s world.
 The climactic end of the unit is a butterfly release where students transform into butterflies with self-designed and painted wings (symmetrical, of course) who “fly” to the playground.
 Here they experience a butterfly’s work: cross-pollinating powder from painted flower to flower.

 Kinder Corners